vstenby/DiagnosisCorrection02456/README.md

 Note, if you want to install more packages, you can in jupyter lab e.g. write `!python -m pip install numpy`

+## Running stuff on GPU

+Once you have JupyterLab open, open a new terminal here by pressing File -> New -> Terminal and enter one of the three commands:
+* `voltash`
+* `sxm2sh`
+* `a100sh`

+This will launch an interactive session on a GPU, where you can execute e.g. the `train.py` script (after activating your virtual environment).